w3c/csswg-drafts/README.md

 where:
 * auto - Allow the default behavior for the user agent.
 * contain - Hint to disable scroll chaining.
-The user agent may show an appropriate overscroll affordance such as a glow/bounce etc. If the scroll chaining would trigger a non-scroll action, such as a navigation action, this property should be a hint to disable the navigation action.
+The user agent may show an appropriate overscroll affordance.
+If the scroll chaining would trigger a non-scroll action, such as a navigation action, this property should be a hint to disable the navigation action.
 * none - Same as contain but also hint that no overscroll affordance should be triggered.

 This should apply to all, non-programatic, user scroll actions.